 G. Michael Schneider and Judith L. Gersting.
 An Invitation to Computer Science, 6th Edition Thomson Course Technology.
 2013.
 Text chapters 1-8, 14 and 17 along with related labs will be covered.
-Additional material addressing the Python programming language, Information Systems, GIS and cloud computing is included.
+Additional material addressing the creation of Andriod applications, Information Systems, GIS and cloud computing is included.